candtechsoftware/gopi/README.md

 # GOPI - Go Performance and Load Testing Tool
+🚧 This is not meant for production use.
+Milage may vary but it does seem to work ok.

 A performance testing tool for HTTP APIs that tracks performance trends over time.

 ## Features